 - The company has a branch in Tokyo, including Shinjuku and Shibuya.

-An eSIM is an industry-standard digital SIM that allows you to activate a mobile data plan from your service provider without using a physical SIM.
+An eSIM is an industry-standard digital SIM that enables you to activate a mobile data plan from your service provider without the need for a physical SIM.
 You can install eight or more eSIMs on an iPhone or other compatible devices and use two phone numbers at the same time!

 But as it is a new product, most eSIM cards currently only support newer phone models.